JoshuaMichaelHall-Tech/launch-school-coursework/coursework_python/py100/py100_anki_notes.md

 {'dog': 'barks', 'cat': 'meows', 'pig': 'oinks'}
 ```

-## What does it look like to use multi-line formatting when creating a dictionary?
+## How to use multi-line formatting when creating a dictionary?
 ```
 my_dict = {
     'title': "Monty Python's Flying Circus",